Hearts of Iron 4 Even on Easy Game is Really Hard

 Choosing a nation [edit | edit source]

-Each scenario displays a menu with the seven major powers (Flag of France France, the Flag of United States United States, the Flag of United Kingdom United Kingdom, the Flag of German Reich German Reich, Flag of Italy Italy, Flag of Japan Japan, and the Flag of Soviet Union Soviet Union) as well as any countries with enabled DLC updates.
+Each scenario displays a menu with the seven major powers ( France, the United States, the United Kingdom, the German Reich, Italy, Japan, and the Soviet Union) as well as any countries with enabled DLC updates.
 No matter which is selected, a map of the world is then displayed to allow for change in the choice.
-The player may select whatever country they wish, but one should be aware that countries like Flag of Bhutan Bhutan may not be best suited as the first nation to play as.
+The player may select whatever country they wish, but one should be aware that countries like Bhutan may not be best suited as the first nation to play as.
 We recommend any nation you believe you know the most about, or what will be the most fun!

 Game settings [edit | edit source]